Haganah: 1920 Palestine riots and 1921 Jaffa riots

-After the 1920 Nebi Musa riots and 1921 Jaffa riots by Palestinians, the Jewish leadership in Palestine believed that the British, to whom the League of Nations had given a mandate over Palestine in 1920, had no desire to confront local Arab groups that frequently attacked Palestinian Jews.
+After the 1920 Nebi Musa riots, the Jewish leadership in Palestine believed that the British, to whom the League of Nations had given a mandate over Palestine in 1920, had no desire to confront local Arab groups that frequently attacked Palestinian Jews.
 Believing that they could not rely on the British administration for protection from these gangs, the Jewish leadership created the Haganah to protect Jewish farms and kibbutzim.
 The first head of the Haganah was a 28-year-old named Yosef Hecht, a veteran of the Jewish Legion.

 In addition to guarding Jewish communities, the role of the Haganah was to warn the residents of and repel attacks by Palestinians.
 In the period between 1920 and 1929, the Haganah lacked a strong central authority or coordination.
 Haganah "units" were very localized and poorly armed: they consisted mainly of Jewish farmers who took turns guarding their farms or their kibbutzim.

 Following the 1929 Palestine riots, the Haganah's role changed dramatically.
 It became a much larger organization encompassing nearly all the youth and adults in the Jewish settlements, as well as thousands of members from the cities.
 It also acquired foreign arms and began to develop workshops to create grenades and simple military equipment, transforming from an untrained militia to a capable underground army.